 As the old saying goes, “An ounce of prevention is worth a pound of cure” and nowhere is that truer than in preventing a moisture-related flooring failure.
 There are a number of steps you can take to substantially reduce the risk when installing a floor system.

 1. Research your materials

-Be sure you know the recommended moisture tolerances and the Manufacturer’s ASTM F2170 relative humidity threshold for finished floor products, adhesives and/or moisture mitigation steps before installing.
+Be sure you know the recommended moisture tolerances and the Manufacturer’s ASTM F2170 relative humidity threshold for finished floor products, adhesives, and/or moisture mitigation steps before installing.

 2. Spec your schedule realistically

 Many moisture-related problems can be resolved by simply allowing time for materials to dry or to acclimate adequately to the building environment at service conditions.
-Understand a realistic schedule based on the materials chosen and their moisture tolerances, and then stick to it.
+Understand a realistic schedule based on the materials that were chosen and their moisture tolerances, and then stick to it.